skylinebreaker/On-Demand-Image-Inpainting/project_report.md

 In this project, we handle image inpainting using two different deep learning models: CNN and GAN.

 Most CNN models are similar with an encoder-decoder structure as follows.
 Encoder extracts the features from original images while decoder reconstructs images based on the features extracted.
-Usually, a **_channel-wise fully connected layer_**, instead of fully connected layer, will connect encoder and decoder, to reduce number of parameters hence the computation and cost.
+Usually, a **_channel-wise fully connected layer_** [[1]](http://people.eecs.berkeley.edu/~pathak/context_encoder/), instead of fully connected layer, will connect encoder and decoder, to reduce number of parameters hence the computation and cost.

 <p align="center">
   <img width = "600" src ="https://github.com/skylinebreaker/On-Demand-Image-Inpainting/blob/master/images/encoder-decoder.png"/>
 </p>

 Originally, image inpainting focuses on images with central missing part of fixed size, which rarely occurs actually.
 Images can be covered by a mask of arbitrary size or location.
-In order to consider all possible situation instead of specific difficulty level, on-demand learning method [2] has been proposed to dynamically adjust its focus when needed.
+In order to consider all possible situation instead of specific difficulty level, **_on-demand learning method_** [[2]](http://vision.cs.utexas.edu/projects/on_demand_learning/) has been proposed to dynamically adjust its focus when needed.
 Initially, each task is divided into N sub-tasks of increasing difficulty and trained jointly to accommodate all N subtasks.
-As more difficult subtasks require more training, number of training examples for subtasks will be updated based on PSNR (Peak Signal-to-Noise Ratio), a number to illustrate the correctness of prediction image.
+As more difficult subtasks require more training, number of training examples for subtasks will be updated based on **_PSNR_** (Peak Signal-to-Noise Ratio), a number to illustrate the correctness of prediction image.
 A lower PSNR indicates a difficult task (large size of missing), and needs more training samples.

-Assuming the Batch size as B, average PSNR for subtask i as Pi, we can get the number of samples for subtask i Bi using the following equation.
+Assuming the Batch size as B, average PSNR for subtask (i) as Pi, we can get the number of samples for subtask (i) Bi using the following equation.

 <p align="center">
   <img width = "200" src ="https://github.com/skylinebreaker/On-Demand-Image-Inpainting/blob/master/images/O-D-eq.png"/>